MasterYi-Lab/Multi-Channel-Speaker-Diarization/README.md

 ```

 ### 4.Ali_ami dataset
-copy AMI dataset to Alimeeting dataset for target_audio ， SpeakerEmbedding and json file
+copy AMI dataset to Alimeeting dataset for target_audio, SpeakerEmbedding and json file

 ## Train
 for train, you need to change the content of scripts/run.sh